ali-ahad/StockAnalysis-ActivisionMicrosoftAcquisition/README.md

 ## 1. Quantitative Modelling
 ### Usage
+Run `pip install -r requirements.txt` to install the required packages.
-Run the script using `analysis.ipynb`.
+Run the script step by step using `analysis.ipynb`.

 ## 2. Sentiment analysis